Restorative Nursing Program for Long Term Care

 Restorative care plans and forms have been updated to ensure compliance with the change to MDS version 3.0 and with all of the federal regulations and guidelines updated during the past year.

-All of the forms and care plans in the book are included on the CD so they can be saved to a computer whenever needed.
+All of the forms and care plans in the book are included on the Flash Drive so they can be saved to a computer whenever needed.
 By adding or deleting entries, the forms and care plans can be made resident specific.

 Definitions and Criteria of Restorative Nursing Care Plans